chef/chef-oss-practices/contributors/guide/pull-requests.md

 - [Sign your commits with a DCO](DCO.md) (pre-requisite)
 - [Open a pull request](https://help.github.com/articles/about-pull-requests/)
-- Pass all e2e tests (Check the project's CONTRIBUTING.md for more information.)
+- Pass all End to End (e2e) tests (Check the project's CONTRIBUTING.md for more information.)
 - Get all necessary approvals from Reviewers and Approvers

 ## The Testing and Merge Workflow